Two 'militants' killed in Kashmir clash

-Thousands of people have been killed in Kashmir since an armed revolt against the Indian rule erupted in 1989.
+Thousands of people have been killed in the region since a separatist movement began in 1989.